Underfloor Heating - All You Need to Know

 Wellbeing

 Underfloor heating provides a balanced level of radiant heat and air warming.
-If the heating is provided by high air temperatures this can dry the skin and eyes.
+If the heating is provided by high air temperatures, this can dry the skin and eyes.
 Warming the floor also reduces the occurrence of dust mites that cause allergies.
+Additionally, proper underfloor heating systems operate quietly, eliminating the noise issues often associated with traditional heating methods.

 Renewables